-A few months ago I wouldn’t believe if someone told me that I am going to live in completely different country, about which I didn’t really new a thing.
-Romania.
+A few months ago, I wouldn’t have believed if someone had told me that I was going to live in a completely different country, about which I knew almost nothing, Romania.
 What did I know about it?
 The place on the map and some stereotypes.
-But I decided to give this EVS volunteering opportunity a try.
-Also a try for myself – will I be able to live for six months away from my family and friends, the places I know and love.
-I packed all my things in 20 kg and in the early morning of the first day of spring I said goodbye to my family, friends and my home country.
-A girl who has never traveled alone left and had to do everything by her own.
+But I decided to give a try to this EVS volunteering opportunity.
+I considered it as a challenge – would I be able to live for six months away from my family and friends, the places I knew and loved.
+I packed all my things (20 kg) and in the early morning of the first day of spring I said goodbye to my family, friends and my home country.
+A girl who had never travelled alone left and had to do everything by her own.

 There was no direct flight from my country to Romania.
 So at first I went to Milan.
-I had 8 hours left to another flight, so I decided to visit the city centre of Milan.
+I had to wait 8 hours to get the next flight, so I decided to visit the city centre of Milan.
 I had to find where to leave my heavy luggage, where to buy shuttle bus tickets, where to get off and which metro to take.
-And it was that moment when I understood that for the following months I will have to speak only in English.
-It was hard at first – remember the words, ask clear questions and, of course, understand what they are telling you.
-After exploring the city, I went back to the airport and took a flight, which brought me here – in Timisoara.
+And during those moments I understood that, for the following months, I would have to speak English only.
+It was hard at first – remembering the words, asking clear questions and, of course, understanding what people are telling you.
+After exploring the city, I went back to the airport and took my next flight, which brought me here – in Timişoara.

-First impression – scary – I need to reach a person who is waiting for me at the airport, but my phone card is not working.
-When I see them, ZURY president Andreea and her brother Catalin, I feel more relaxed – very warm greeting and with a cup of tea we are waiting for another volunteer coming from France.
-After he arrives we go to our new home.
-There are two more volunteers waiting for us.
-All the way I was thinking how our place will look like.
-Will it be an apartment or a house, will it be cosy or not?
-It was so strange to enter the house which was going to be your home for the next six months.
-Once we arrived Andreea and Catalin told us the important things, ordered pizza and left telling that they will bring one more volunteer in the midnight.
+First impression – scary – I was supposed to meet a person who was waiting for me at the airport, but my phone card was not working.
+When I saw them, ZURY president Andreea and her brother Cătălin, I felt more relaxed thanks to their warm welcome.
+We enjoyed a cup of tea while waiting for another volunteer coming from France.
+After he arrived we went to our new home where two other volunteers were waiting for us.
+All the way, I was thinking about how our place will look like.
+Will it be an apartment or a house, will it be cosy?
+It was so strange to enter the house which was going to be my home for the next six months.
+Once we arrived, Andreea and Cătălin told us some important things we needed to know, they ordered pizza and left telling us that they would bring one more volunteer around midnight.

-So here we are – four completely different souls, from different backgrounds, with different experiences.
-So different, but so alike at the same time.
-Two French guys, Italian girl and me, Lithuanian.
-We talked about our life before coming here – what we studied, what we worked, spoke about our countries, music there.
-I had brought cards and we decided to play some games which are popular in our country.
-At first it was really hard to explain, nobody was used to talking in English all the time, everyone had different accents, but we managed to understand each other.
-One thing I thought of before coming here – how we will joke about something, it seemed to be mission impossible to say something funny not in your own language.
-But here was nothing to worry about – at first day we already laughed together and from that moment I knew that everything is going to be ok.
-We waited for volunteer from Spain and went to sleep.
+I had brought cards and we decided to play some games which are popular in my country.
+At first it was really hard to explain, nobody was used to speaking English all the time, everyone had different accents, but we managed to understand each other.
+One thing I thought of before coming here – how will we be able to tell jokes, I considered it to be mission impossible to say something funny which was not in your own language.
+But there was nothing to worry about – starting with day one, we were already laughing together and, from that moment, I knew that everything was going to be ok.
+We also waited for the volunteer coming from Spain and, then, we went to sleep.

-The next day we met our coordinator Marina, she explained us needed things and showed a way to the mall, there we spend a lot of time buying food for our big volunteer family.
-We did some get to know each other tasks, got acquainted what they expect from us and what the project goals are.
-The next day we met one of the mentors – Alberto – he took us to the city centre for the first time, showed his favourite places there, which were unique and full of locals, and I was there, having a coffee and thinking that I am already in love with this beautiful city.
+The next day we met our coordinator Marina, she explained all that we needed to know and showed us the way to get to the mall where we spent a lot of time buying food for our big family of volunteers.
+During that day, we organised some get-to-know-each-other activities, we found out what are our responsibilities here, what EVS actually expects from us and what are the goals of this project.
+The next day we met one of the mentors – Alberto – he took us to the city centre for the first time, showed us his favourite places there, which were unique and full of locals.
+I was there, having a coffee, and thinking that I am already in love with this beautiful city.

-Well, first presentation at school was quite challenging, but now I know what can I expect and what can I prepare more for unexpected situations, when something doesn’t go by the plan.
-Our group of volunteers are going to Bucharest in the last week of March.
-There we will have a Mid-Arrival training with other foreign volunteers from all over Romania.
+Well, the first presentation in front of a group of students in a local high school was quite challenging, but now I know what to expect and what to do in different unexpected situations, when something doesn’t go by the plan.
+Our group of volunteers is going to Bucharest during the last week of March.
+There we will attend a Mid-Arrival training together with other foreign volunteers from all over Romania.
 I can’t wait to improve my knowledge about volunteering and make new friends there!

 See you next time!